 How?
 By simply providing them guiding hints!

-For instance, your chatbot/voice assistant can initiate the conversation itself via a short introduction and a clear call to action!
+For instance, your chatbot/voice assistant can initiate the conversation itself via a short introduction and a clear call to action button!

 2.2.
 Set Up Your System's Purpose